16,272 grads of the Ultimate Military Credit Cards Course already know why

 In 2026 when my new contract expires, I’ll have 17 years in.
 At this point, you may wonder why I didn’t sign an 8-year bonus and take $200,000 upfront.
 Basically, my wife and I decided that the extra money and risk weren’t worth it.
 I want the freedom to choose.

-I like the idea of being a free agent at 17 years when I’m vulnerable for an awful deal or 365-day deployment.
+I like the idea of being a free agent at 17 years when I’m vulnerable for an awful deal or 365-day deployment (which are quite rare to get non-vol’d to these days).
 My journey towards financial independence will position us to say “no” if we don’t think it’s best for our family.

 Should you trade your freedom for money?

 The ability to turn something down is literally priceless to us.
 If I have to, I’ll separate at 17 years to protect my family.
 This isn't selfish.
 It's just choosing to serve my family first.
+A slightly different spin on “service before self” as in my mind it shouldn’t always lead to a sacrifice for the family.
 The 20-year military pension is cool, but it definitely isn’t going to be a make-or-break financial decision for me.

 If I have to, I could also go to the reserves or guard and get some more “good years” there.
+Or maybe find an elusive AGR billet and still earn the same active-duty retirement.
 We only accepted the 5-year deal because it only further delayed free-agent status by a few months.
 It also gave us a chunk of money towards FI when we had already chosen to stay in anyway.

 Now, if any big wigs ever read this, I’m NOT saying the bonus is a waste.
 I hate to hear people say, “It's not about the money.”
 True, but it’s definitely part of the calculus.
 Almost no one is fully swayed into staying over an extra $25,000 a year.
 It’s not that good of a deal.
 Most military pilots, especially right now, are going to easily get hired at a major airline, and after 3-ish years, they’ll make more than a 15-year Major does.